prinx/dotenv/README.md

-# dotenv
+# PHP dotenv

-Make easy access to the environment variables in your PHP application
+Easy access to your environment variables set in the `.env` file.